quintype/quintype-seo-php/README.md

 # quintype-seo-php
 A composer package for seo for all quintype projects

-Note : We are making use of a package called Meta (https://github.com/quintype/meta) forked from https://github.com/RyanNielson/meta for dynamically adding the meta tags into the page.
+Note : We are making use of a package called Meta (https://github.com/quintype/meta) forked from https://github.com/RyanNielson/meta for dynamically adding the meta tags into the pages.

 Instructions to include the package into a project.